-We get this question a lot.
+We get this question a lot about “Do student loans hurt your credit”.
 It’s nice to know that some borrowers and cosigners are concerned about the impact applying to multiple student loans may have on their credit.
 After all, our good credit allows us to finance important big ticket items like cars and homes and receive better rates on things like car insurance and credit cards.

 And, as anyone who has reviewed their credit score after applying for a loan can tell you, your score does decrease somewhat based on how recent the inquiry is.
 Whether it’s an auto loan or a student loan, credit scores are affected by inquiries.
-Fair Isaac, the company behind the FICO score, has a pretty good explanation about how borrowers should approach the problem and we’ll try to break it down here.
+Fair Isaac, the company behind the FICO score, has a pretty good explanation about how borrowers should approach the problem and we’ll show you if student loans do hurt your credit.

 Multiple Credit Inquiries for Student Loans